AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * vletū - to respect
 * volanū - to fight
 * voronū - to hide
+* vranū - to make happy / to cheer
 * vralū - to restore
 * vulnū - to stand
 * vū - to let / to allow